bijoychandraAU/bijoychandraau.github.io/index.md

 His publications and CV are available in the tabs above.
 The Google Scholar page may be found [here](https://scholar.google.com/citations?user=I6bZieUAAAAJ&hl=en).
 You may reach him at tzs0075@auburn.edu.

-In free time, he enjoys most types of games and sports, particularly soccer, cricket, Table Tennis, Volleyball, and Hiking.
+In free time, he enjoys games and sports particularly soccer, cricket, Table Tennis, Volleyball, and Hiking.

 # EDUCATION: